ballerina-platform/module-ballerinax-aws.dynamodbstreams/README.md

 To use the `dynamodbstreams` connector in your Ballerina application, modify the `.bal` file as follows:

-### Step 1: Import the connector
+### Step 1: Import the module

-Import the `ballerinax/aws.dynamodbstreams` package into your Ballerina project.
+Import the `ballerinax/aws.dynamodbstreams` module into your Ballerina project.
 ```ballerina
 import ballerinax/aws.dynamodbstreams;
 ```